10 Places you can get Discounts just because you Homeschool!

 By Ann Zeise

-Please read the other features I wrote concerning selecting a name for your homeschool and homeschool stationery.
+Please read the other feature I wrote concerning selecting a name for your homeschool.
 You will need some physical proof you are a teacher before going to a business and asking for educators’ specials.
-Don’t be fooled by any homeschool organization that says they’ll provide you with an ID for money: you already have a computer and printer, and you only need to spend a bit more for paper.
+Don’t be fooled by any homeschool organization that says they’ll provide you with an ID for money: you already have a computer and printer, and you only need to spend a bit more for card stock paper.

 Types of Businesses to Ask